wui-hong/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

-**:warning: Note:**<br>

-After editing, the transaction must be relevant.
+:warning: After editing, the transaction must be relevant.
 The application will not allow you to edit a transaction such that it becomes irrelevant.
 Refer to the [Relevant Transactions](#3-what-is-considered-a-relevant-transaction) section for more details.

 </div>